rsksmart/devportal-1.0/rif/lumino/explorer/index.md

 - [Repository](https://github.com/rsksmart/lumino-explorer)
 - [Mainnet Public Explorer](https://explorer.lumino.rifos.org/)

-RIF Lumino Explorer is a website which allows ysers to view the status of the Lumino Network.
+RIF Lumino Explorer is a website which allows users to view the status of the Lumino Network.
 Each node can decide to be present or not in this explorer.

 ## Dashboard